S23 (ZVV): Scheduling

 The S23 operates during peak-hours only: five trains from Winterthur to Zürich HB in the morning (two originate in Romanshorn), and four trains from Zürich HB to Winterthur in the evenings (with two continuing to Romanshorn).
 The journey between Zürich and Winterthur, including the sole intermediate stop in Stadelhofen, requires 24 minutes.
 Zürich to Romanshorn requires 69 minutes.

 Rolling stock

 Services are operated by two (head and tail) refurbished Re 420 (LION) locomotives pushing or pulling double-deck passenger carriages.

 History

 The S23 was introduced in the timetable revision of December 2015 as a peak-hour service between Zürich HB and Winterthur.
-The S23 supplemented the S11, then a peak-hour service between Zürich Hardbrücke and Winterthur, and the S12, which operated on a hourly schedule and was "notorious" for overcrowding.
+The S23 supplemented the S11, then a peak-hour service between Zürich Hardbrücke and Winterthur, and the S12, which operated on an hourly schedule and was "notorious" for overcrowding.
 Some S23 services continued to Romanshorn.

 At the time of its introduction the S23 was the only service on the Zürich S-Bahn whose carriages were not air-conditioned, leading to complaints from passengers during the summer months.